flub78/multitenant/doc/testing.md

 # Browser controlled End to End testing

 Laravel Dusk provides an easy-to-use browser automation and testing API.
 It is similar to Selenium.

+Most Dusk tests restore a well known database before running.
+It implies that Dusk tests have access to the filesystem where the test backups are stored.

+For tests on deployed servers another mechanism will be required.
+Maybe a backup restoration from an uploaded file.

 ## Installation